OpenDebates/Erin/docs/handbook/introduction.rst

 Plugins are simply extensions that have cogs with extra metadata and custom methods called in it.
 An existing cog can be converted into a plugin by defining a ``plugin_data`` variable in it's class.
 However, plugins are not guaranteed to work as a cog in another discord bot.

+To give you a better picture:

+- All plugins are extensions, but all extensions are not plugins.
+- All cogs work with plugins, but not cogs built specifically for plugins.

 **Plugin Metadata:**

 This is simply a local ``plugin_data`` variable of type :obj:`dict` defined in a plugin.
 This defines metadata like the name, description, status and other properties of a plugin.